energyhelpline/energyhelpline.github.io/_posts/2017-02-01-duplication-and-abstraction.md

 Removing abstraction through appropriate practice and proper abstraction.
 It's this link between duplication and abstraction which I think holds the key to improving our designs.
 One way our designs can improve is by replacing duplication with appropriate abstractions.

-The hardest thing about this advice is there is no process you can follow to create the perfect abstraction, it really is were the art and creativity come in to computer programming and design.
-The best guidance we have available are hueristics that describe what a good abstraction might look like, and others that indicate where we might be missing an abstraction.
+The hardest thing about this advice is there is no process you can follow to create the perfect abstraction, it really is where the art and creativity come in to computer programming and design.
+The best guidance we have available are heuristics that describe what a good abstraction might look like, and others that indicate where we might be missing an abstraction.
 Repeated code is an example of the latter.
 It is a signal that we might be missing an abstraction.
 If we find an abstraction that enables us to remove the duplication, we can replace the duplication with that abstraction.
 However, if we naively remove the duplication, we may couple concepts together and reduce the reusability of our code.

 Removing duplication the right way
 ---

-Joe B Rainsberger, otherwise known as JBrains, has an interesting video about finding abstractions in the episdoe [A Long Look Down the Road (paywall)](http://online-training.jbrains.ca/courses/wbitdd-01/lectures/140743), part of his [The World's Best Intro to TDD](http://www.jbrains.ca/training/the-worlds-best-introduction-to-test-driven-development/).
+Joe B Rainsberger, otherwise known as JBrains, has an interesting video about finding abstractions in the episode [A Long Look Down the Road (paywall)](http://online-training.jbrains.ca/courses/wbitdd-01/lectures/140743), part of his [The World's Best Intro to TDD](http://www.jbrains.ca/training/the-worlds-best-introduction-to-test-driven-development/).
 In the video he thinks out loud so you can really understand the thought process he goes through which I have made an effort to document below.

-The class that is the focus of the video, `ConsoleDisplay`, is so small that you might think that there is nothing to refactor in it, or that it doesn't need refactoring, or at least is not warrented given his progress with the project in the series.
-You may be right about the latter, as Joe himself conceeds, but it is an interesting exercise none-the-less.
+The class that is the focus of the video, `ConsoleDisplay`, is so small that you might think that there is nothing to refactor in it, or that it doesn't need refactoring, or at least is not warranted given his progress with the project in the series.
+You may be right about the latter, as Joe himself concedes, but it is an interesting exercise none-the-less.

 `ConsoleDisplay` is a simple class that formats a number of different messages that a till/checkout might require.
 The state we start with is as such: